uber-go/fx/CONTRIBUTING.md

-# Developing UberFx
+# Developing Fx

-This doc is intended for contributors to UberFx (hopefully that's you!).
+This doc is intended for contributors to Fx (hopefully that's you!).

 ## Development environment